-A Transportation Management System is a great cost reduction tool, preempting common problems that result in hidden freight costs.
+A Transportation Management System for parcel shipping is a great cost reduction tool, preempting common problems that result in hidden freight costs.
 Following are four ways this technology can yield dramatic cost savings.

 When is the last time you checked your freight bill to analyze up-charges related to incorrect shipping addresses?
 Address correction surcharges from the carrier can quickly add up.
 One expert, Satish Jindel, founder and president of Pittsburgh-based SJ Consulting Group, estimates that parcel shipping errors add 5% to 7% to a shipper’s annual freight bill.
 Given that companies collectively spend some $55 billion a year on domestic parcel services, those mistakes translate into serious money.